-Following the tradition of process calculi, Mobile Ambients and its dialects have been equipped with a rich variety of formal tools useful for reasoning about and verifying properties of systems specified with these calculi.
-Just to mention few of these tools, consider the behavioural semantics investigated in [9] or the type system [4] and the logics [6] used to reason about both the behaviour and the spatial structure of ambients.
+Following the tradition of process calculi, Mobile Ambients and its dialects have been equipped with a rich variety of formal tools useful for reasoning about and verifying properties of systems specified with these calculi (see, e.g., [9, 4, 6]).
 Another line of research regards the analysis of the expressiveness of these calculi in order to investigate the boundary between redundant and necessary features as well as the decidability of properties.
-For example, the Turing completeness of several variants and fragments of Mobile Ambients is investigated in [8], while the decidability of process termination (i.e. the existence of a finite computation) is investigated for fragments of the pure version of Mobile Ambients in [3].
+For example, the Turing completeness of several variants and fragments of Mobile Ambients is investigated in [8], while the decidability of process termination (i.e. the existence of a finite computation) is investigated for fragments of the pure version of Mobile Ambients in [2].

 Besides termination, an even more interesting property is process reachability: the reachability problem consists of verifying whether a target process can be reached from a source process.
-As an example of the relevance of reachability analysis, consider the system where an intruder running the program P attacks a firewall executing the program Q. It is relevant to check whether the system firewall[intruder[P'] | Q']
+As an example of the relevance of reachability analysis, consider the system where an intruder running the program P attacks a firewall executing the program Q. It is relevant to check whether the system can be reached, where the intruder has succeeded.

-$$intruder[P] \mid firewall[Q]$$
+$intruder[P] \mid firewall[Q]$